maxkernchen/WifiRanger/README.md

 ![alt text](https://i.imgur.com/vRinCVv.png)

-NOTES: If there no internet connection router store pages and prices will not be available.
+**NOTES**: If there no internet connection router store pages and prices will not be available.

        Calculating the coverage of a router is very difficult.
-This software is meant for estimations only.
+This software is meant for **estimations** only.